ColeAbell/Sketchy/README.md

-- If a user is inactive for a long period of time they will recieve a warning and soon after that be automatically removed from the game to help keep the game active.
+- If a user is inactive for a long period of time they will receive a warning and soon after that be automatically removed from the game to help keep the game active.

 ----------